 Eastern Mediterranean Islands short tour

 Eastern Mediterranean Islands short tour.
-During this short tour we experience the intoxicating mix of culture and history that the Greek islands have to offer over the course of 10 days.
+During this short tour we experience the immersion of culture and history that the Greek islands have to offer over the course of 10 days.
 Our educational tour has a limit of 18 people.

 While on this small group tour our professional guides join your program leader to share their knowledge as you explore the islands of Greece and learn about the cradle of Western civilization.
 You visit Santorini, an ancient civilisation destroyed by a volcanic eruption.
 Subsequently, you travel to Crete with its famous ancient remains of Minoan palaces.
 Both islands are amazing with their dramatic scenery.